trac-hacks/trac-code-comments-plugin/README.md

 * Notifications – if you have configured Trac to email ticket notifications then comment notifications will just work!

+ * Subscriptions – Authors of changesets and attachments, and anyone who creates a comment are subscribed to notifications of comments; to have changeset authors automatically subscribed, your repositories must be configured for [synchronisation](http://trac.edgewall.org/wiki/TracRepositoryAdmin#Synchronization) with Trac

 Screenshots
 -----------